 Coordinate with your significant other, but don’t be too “matchy-matchy”.

 There’s nothing worse than looking like your mom forced you into those matching jean shirts for family pictures (who doesn’t have some old family pics with far too much denim?!).
 Coordinate the outfits so they compliment each other well, but don’t match entirely.
-If you’re stuck, take a look at a color wheel to figure out what colors compliment each other (this article is a great read on color as it applies to style).
+If you’re stuck, take a look at a color wheel to figure out what colors compliment each other.

 - This couple nails it with a navy solid and a navy plaid.